-6. Partnership
+8. Partnership

-In the framework of livestock productivity improvement activities, the ICARDA staff has established a decent working partnership with the Uzbek Karakul Institute.
+In the framework of livestock productivity improvement activities, ICARDA staff established a decent working partnership with the Uzbek Karakul Institute.
 Scientists of the institute were actively involved in establishment of the elite Karakul-Sur flock in Koybak cooperative.
 It is important to note that the Uzbek Karakul Institute management and staff are also very motivated to contribute to the project activities in Karakalpakstan as it follows their institutional research and development objectives.
-It is planned that the scientists of the institute will participate in the next lambing season
+In 2016, three scientists collaborated with ICARDA by providing extended expertise in lambing and weaning seasons.
+During the lambing season, the scientists from the institute joined ICARDA team in field missions to Karakalpakstan to evaluate quality of newborn Karakul sheep in the target livestock cooperative and to grade the lambs by pelt quality.

-The staff of the cooperative was open for cooperation and supported the initiative of the local governor on establishing of the nucleus Karakul-Sur flock.
-The following persons were always ready for support during our field missions in the territory of the cooperative: Chairman of the cooperative O. Hujaev, Senior Vet.Specialist of the District, B. Kurbanniyazov.
+During the project implementation period, ICARDA team established a trustful working relations with the livestock cooperative "40 let Karakalpakstan" in Karauzyak district of Karakalpakstan.
+The staff of the cooperative was open for cooperation and supported the initiative of the local governor to establish a nucleus Karakul-Sur flock.
+The following persons were always ready for support during our field missions in the territory of the cooperative: Chairman of the cooperative O. Hujamov, Senior Vet.Specialist of the District, B. Kurbanyazov, rural community women's association, specialists of the District Agriculture Department, and local households in Koybak village community.